nfloersch/codeforbtv.github.com/README.md

 1. Install [VirtualBox](https://www.virtualbox.org/)
 2. Install [Vagrant](http://vagrantup.com/)
-3. Add the "Official Ubuntu 13.10 daily Cloud Image i386 (Development release, No Guest Additions)" box (if not already on your system):
-`vagrant box add saucy-server-cloudimg http://cloud-images.ubuntu.com/vagrant/saucy/current/saucy-server-cloudimg-i386-vagrant-disk1.box`
-4. Bring up the virtual machine (from the root of this project):
+3. Bring up the virtual machine (from the root of this project):
 `vagrant up`
-5. The project should now be available on `localhost` port `8520`:
+4. The project should now be available on `localhost` port `8520`:
 `http://localhost:8520/`

 This website is built using [Jekyll](http://jekyllrb.com/), a blog-aware static